unbit/uwsgi-docs/GCCGO.rst

    uwsgi --http-socket :9090 --http-socket-modifier1 11 --go-load ./myapp.so

 gccgo plugin register itself as modifier1 11, so always remember to set it

+uwsgi.gox
+*********

+By default when building the gccgo profile, a uwsgi.gox file is created.
+This can be used when building go apps using the uWSGI api, to resolve symbols.
+Take in account that if you add the directory containing the uwsgi binary (as seen before) to the includes (-I path) path of gcc, the binary itself will be used for resolving symbols

 Shared libraries VS monolithic binaries
 ***************************************